-In the event your child must leave school (doctor appt., etc.) during the school day, we require that a parent or guardian sign him/her out in order that we may comply with state guidelines regarding our responsibility for student safety.
+In the event your child must leave school (doctor appt., etc.) during the school day, we require that a parent/legal guardian sign him/her out in order that we may comply with state guidelines regarding our responsibility for student safety.
+In compliance with District policy, before releasing a student during the school day, the administration/teacher shall be responsible for the verification of the identity of any lawful custodian or any representative seeking release of a student.
+If a lawful custodian, as indicated on the student's permanent record, is not recognized by site, the administration/teacher shall require a picture ID before such release.
+If there is a doubt, release may not be granted.
 If it is necessary for another adult to check out your student, (in a non-emergency situation) you must give permission by sending a note or calling the school office and ensure that person's name is listed on the child's emergency card.
 Generally, we do not call students to the office until the parent arrives at the school.